krisskash/SDIP_Battlesnake/.github/PULL_REQUEST_TEMPLATE.md

 - Allow moving into other snakes’ tail A snake can actually move into the space that is occupied by another snake's tail, IF it doesn't eat food at the next round. **DONE**
 - Implement flood fill algorithm using TDD and make snake use it to choose next move **DONE**
 - Setup test suites (jest and eslint-jest-plugin) **DONE**
-- Reach at least 50% coverage of your projects with automatic tests and maintain it till the end of the project These do not need to be written with TDD
+- Reach at least 50% coverage of your projects with automatic tests and maintain it till the end of the project These do not need to be written with TDD **DONE**
-- Hotfix containing a change to customisation: Change whatever you want, even one thing, we will evaluate the hotfix process only
+- Hotfix containing a change to customisation: Change whatever you want, even one thing, we will evaluate the hotfix process only **DONE**
-- Minor release (this time going up one minor version only, so for example 1.1.0 -> 1.2.0)
+- Minor release (this time going up one minor version only, so for example 1.1.0 -> 1.2.0) **DONE**